Cover image for blog title on how to become a better self-taught artist

 I mentioned finding a mentor.
 In my long-time corporate career, I regularly had mentors and benefited greatly as a result.
 The organizations I worked for had formal mentorship programs which made the process more accessible.
 Now, as a self-employed artist matching my needs to the right (and affordable/available) mentor has been more challenging.
 Admittedly I’m still searching.

-Now that we have all the pieces, let’s assemble our learning plan.
+Now that we have all the pieces, let’s assemble a learning plan.

-Below is my learning plan and HERE is the PDF version that includes a blank template.
+Below is my learning plan and click to download the PDF template version.

 Learning plan for artists